-CLICK HERE TO SEE HOW MEDICARE IS AFFECTED-

-If you are 1) participating in the Medicare/Medicaid EHR incentive program and 2) your medical assistants actively participate in the entry of lab orders or prescriptions into the EMR – they must be “credentialed” or their activity will count against core measures!
+If you are 1) participating in the Medicaid EHR incentive program and 2) your medical assistants actively participate in the entry of lab orders or prescriptions into the EMR – they must be “credentialed” or their activity will count against core measures!

 So how does CMS define “credential”?

 CMS has thankfully provided much needed clarification with the release of Meaningful Use Stage 3 Final Rules on October 16, 2015.
 As stated on page 62838 of the Federal Register (here), they confirm: